-Focus Groups in our Tokyo
+Focus groups in our Tokyo and Osaka studios

 Groups are a staple of the qualitative toolkit, however at Carter we believe in bringing creativity to the design and moderation of groups- designing approaches that get to the heart of the issue and the consumer, and working co-creatively with consumers to drive creative solutions for your business.